 Papillons are also known as continental toy spaniels and are very kid-friendly dogs.
-They’re highly intelligent and are very quick when it comes to learning new tricks.
-In fact, they’re among the 10 smartest dog breeds!
+They’re intelligent and are very quick when it comes to learning new tricks or commands.
+In fact, they’re among the top 10 for smartest dog breeds!

 RECOMMENDED: 15 Popular Spanish Dogs

 The Mini Pincher is several hundred years old.
 They were bred in Germany in the 19th century, though they were not well known.
 People began to take notice only after they took part in dog shows, which made them popular lap dogs.

 Members of the breed are quite confident, very intelligent and alert.
 With their high-energy, a Min Pin will always enjoy play time.
 However, their loving personalities will eventually draw the dogs into your laps – where they can relax.